MarieLynneBlock/WebDeveloperBootcamp/README.md

 # WebDeveloperBootcamp

-Exercises for The Web Developer Bootcamp 2017 (complete beginner full-stack developer course)
+Exercises for The Web Developer Bootcamp 2017

+(complete beginner Full-Stack Developer course)

     Tools and technologies covered throughout the course:
       - HTML5